YuxiangWang0525/YuxiangWang0525/README.md

 Introduction:
 A 16-year-old idiot with a height of 175
 Fans of Luo Tianyi, Arknights, maimai DX, CS2, Rainbow 6: Siege Players
 Just write PHP, Go, Dart, and native JS as waste.
-After learning for half a day, I couldn't even learn Vue and React. (**What fuck am I doing?
+After learning lot of times, I couldn't even learn Vue and React. (**What fuck am I doing?
 Why am I learning Dart, a programming language that nobody cares about??????** Donate me 50.
 I'll go to the psychiatric department of the hospital to check whether my spirit is abnormal.)

 [![](https://pic1.afdiancdn.com/static/img/welcome/button-sponsorme.png)](https://afdian.net/a/YuxiangWang_0525)